lambdaclass/concrete/ROADMAP.md

    without it, the less central axes are cleaner than Concrete's own linearity model.

+2b.
+Add an interpreter reference-semantics contract.
+   The interpreter is the compiler's executable oracle, so its boundary must be explicit instead of implicit in scattered differential tests.
+Define what the interpreter is authoritative for (source expression evaluation, integer semantics through `IntArith`, ownership consumption once `OwnershipJudgment` lands, capability/trap behavior where supported, standard control-flow behavior, and observable runtime errors), what it intentionally does not model yet (for example unsupported allocation/runtime families, host I/O, platform-specific backend behavior, or currently unsupported literal/runtime forms), and how unsupported cases fail loud rather than silently escaping the oracle.

+   Every judgment whose decision affects runtime behavior must either be consumed by the interpreter or explicitly marked outside the interpreter contract with a reason and a coverage replacement.
+This is the permanent home for the "interp tie" clause in the judgment-module contract: `IntArith`, `TypeJudgment` decisions that affect runtime width/traps, `CapabilityJudgment` runtime traps, `OwnershipJudgment` consumption, and future intrinsic/runtime judgments must name their interpreter relationship.

+   Done when `docs/INTERPRETER_CONTRACT.md` (or equivalent) lists supported and unsupported feature families, `check_differential_positions.sh` / feature matrix rows point at that contract, unsupported interpreter cases have stable diagnostics, and a gate fails if a new runtime-affecting judgment is added without either interpreter consumption or an explicit out-of-contract row.

+2c.
+Add an evaluation-order, trap, and drop sequencing contract.
+   Concrete needs one owner for "what happens when" just as much as it needs one owner for types or capabilities.
+Evaluation order decides when arguments, receivers, array/struct elements, conditions, branch values, match scrutinees, assignments, returns, callbacks, and `defer`/cleanup paths run.
+   Trap/drop sequencing decides whether a checked-arithmetic trap fires before a destroy, whether a bounds trap prevents later side effects, whether a capability check happens before a callback body, and where linear cleanup runs on normal, return, break, and diverging paths.
+Interp, Check, Lower, and the backend must not each carry a private order model.

+   This contract should be practical, not theoretical effect sequencing.
+It should state left-to-right / receiver-before-args / condition-before-branch / scrutinee-before-arm / element-order rules where Concrete commits to them, and state any intentionally unspecified order explicitly.
+It should connect to `OwnershipJudgment` for drops/destroys, `IntArith` for arithmetic traps, `CapabilityJudgment` for authority checks, and the interpreter contract for executable behavior.

+   Gate with fixtures that observe order through traps or safe capabilities: argument order, receiver vs argument order, array/struct literal element order, if/match condition/scrutinee before selected branch/arm, short-circuit behavior if supported, trap-before-drop, drop-on-return, drop-on-break, no-drop-after-diverge, and callback authority before callback body.
+A red-team lowering mutation that moves a trap, drop, or capability check across another observable event must fail.

+2d.
+Add a pipeline determinism gate.
+   Content-addressed artifacts, proof replay, package evidence, deterministic reports, and future `CompilerDB` caching all assume the compiler is deterministic for the same source, compiler version, target/profile, and dependency set.
+Phase 6.5 should make that assumption explicit rather than leaving it as a Phase 18/19 surprise.
+The gate does not need to claim byte-identical native binaries when LLVM/clang introduce outside nondeterminism, but Concrete-owned artifacts must be stable.

+   Cover report modes, diagnostics JSON, emitted Core/SSA/LLVM text where Concrete controls ordering, proof obligation fingerprints, capability/evidence rows, pass-output hashes, generated names, source spans, and any snapshot or replay bundle fields.
+Canonical serialization is the real work: map/set iteration, temp paths, timestamps, generated-name counters, absolute paths, host locale/timezone, and filesystem traversal order must not leak into hashed or reviewable artifacts unless explicitly excluded and labeled nondeterministic.

+   Done when `scripts/tests/test_determinism.sh` (or a Phase 6.5-specific gate) runs the same program twice in clean temp dirs and compares canonical outputs, includes at least one generic/mono case, one capability/report case, one proof obligation case, one generated-name case, and one failure diagnostic case, and mutation-testing proves that introducing map-iteration-order or temp-path output makes the gate fail.
+This is the floor under content addressing, replay artifacts, and future query/cache invalidation.

 3. **[DONE V1] Add stage contracts and pass-agreement assertions.**
    `docs/PIPELINE_CONTRACTS.md` plus `scripts/tests/check_pipeline_contracts.sh`
    establishes that user-triggerable violations are caught at the first